redhat-developer/rh-che/functional-tests/README.md

 ## When are tests running

 There are periodical jobs running everyday at 2am and 2pm (server time).
-Logs are saved as artifacts and sent to zabbix.
-You can find link to them at the beginning of this README.
+Logs are saved as artifacts.
+You can find link to them at the RH-Che README.

 ## Route tests
 There were several issues related to route flapping or long route exposure time.
 To track this, tests for routes are running every hour.